prewired/minimal-mistakes/_pages/duty-mentor.md

 4. Greet kids and parents as they arrive, focusing on ones who look new (or ask if they've been before); invite them to choose somewhere to sit and make themselves at home.
 Make sure they have their own laptop or know where to find the Prewired ones if not.
 5. For new attendees or those looking a bit lost, ask what they're working on.
 Make suggestions or refer them to another mentor if you're busy.
 6. Generally oversee things.
 Rather than focusing on one participant, check on all of them and find mentors for those who need help.
 7. Greet new mentors and explain how we work.
 Note their name and email address, and have them sign a printed copy of the child protection policy (should be in the folder in the cupboard).
-You can suggest they read the [mentors guidelines](#mentors-guidelines), and invite them to join the prewired-helpers mailing list.
-Give them a lanyard or a tshirt (remind them to return it).
+You can suggest they read the [mentors guidelines]({{ base_path }}/mentors#mentors-guidelines/), and invite them to join the Slack team.
+Give them a lanyard or a T-shirt (remind them to return it).
 8. Escort kids to the bathroom.
 Don't go in; wait outside the door for them.
 9. At the end of the session, thank kids and parents as they're leaving and remind them to come back next week!
-10. Take any feedback from kids and parents to report back to organising committee (Amy, Ewan, Freda).
+10. Take any feedback from kids and parents to report back to organising committee.